Aura (Toronto)

 Aura is a mixed-use skyscraper completed in 2014 in Toronto, Ontario, Canada.
 It is the final phase of a series of condominium buildings near College Park in Toronto's Downtown Yonge district.
 It is part of the Residences of College Park project.
 Construction lasted from 2010 to 2014.
-With 79 floors, as of 2018 it is the tallest residential building in Canada and the 38th tallest residential building in the world.
+With 80 floors, as of 2018 it is the tallest residential building in Canada and the 38th tallest residential building in the world.

 History

 The original design proposed two towers.
 The building would have featured a ten-storey podium, with two towers on top.
 The taller tower would have been (including podium) 60 storeys and 196.5 m tall.
 The shorter tower (including podium) would have been 20 storeys and 74.5 m tall.
 In February 2012, Toronto city council approved a three-storey increase to 78 floors, meaning that Aura is Canada's tallest residential building.

 The lower floors of the building were occupied while the upper floors were still being constructed.
-Floors 1-31 were opened for occupancy in Fall 2013, while floors 32-80 were still bare concrete.
-The second set of floors, 32 to 57, were occupied in spring 2014.
+Floors 1-31 were opened for occupancy in the fall of 2013, while floors 32-80 were still bare concrete.
+The second set of floors, 32 to 57, were occupied in the spring of 2014.
 The final phase, floors 58-80, were expected to be completed in December 2014.

 On August 2, 2016, several residents - including members of the condo board - went public to describe the unreliable condition of the elevators.
 At this time only one elevator served all floors above the 50th.
 Many residents on the upper floors were not able to rely on the elevators to exit the building, and believed that design flaws did not account for passenger demand.
 Property management blamed flooding for the outages.

 On January 25, 2020, the residents of the Aura condominium were notified that all water would be shut off for seven weeks.
 Cold water was restored the next day.
 Property management blamed the city's water main and requested residents to find "alternative accommodations".
 It was later demonstrated that several pumps had failed inside the building.

 In March 2021, Ingka Centres, the real estate division of IKEA lead franchisee INGKA Holding, announced it had taken ownership of the podium (excluding the basement-level retail condominium units) and would be converting much of the space to an urban-format IKEA store, the first permanent store of its kind in Canada.
 Shortly before the sale announcement, a Bed Bath & Beyond location on the second level as well as three large restaurants on the main level had announced they would be closing permanently.
 The IKEA store opened on May 25, 2022.

 The fourth floor, which previously housed a gym (originally Hard Candy Fitness and later Crunch Fitness), was listed for sale or lease by Aura's condo boards in early 2021.